On firm footing

 At 31 March 2021, the IFRS NAV was £673.5m or 108.3p per share.
 On a portfolio basis, the NAV was £736.8m or 118.47p per share.

 CSH’s share price has been on an upward trajectory since June 2019, apart from the COVID-19 induced blip in March 2020 when its share price crashed as part of a wider sell-off due to fears over the pandemic.
 The share price quickly regained all its losses as investors recognised the strength of its government-backed income.
-Unlike most other real estate investment trusts (REITs), CSH has not seen a drop-off in its rent collection rates throughout the COVID-19 pandemic.
+Unlike most other REITs, CSH has not seen a drop-off in its rent collection rates throughout the COVID-19 pandemic.

 Peer group comparison